pingcap/docs/CONTRIBUTING.md

 In the example:

-- `<CustomContent platform="tidb">` means that the content in this tag is only applicable to TiDB and will not be displayed on the [TiDB Cloud documentation](https://docs.pingcap.com/tidbcloud/) website.
+- The content within the `<CustomContent platform="tidb">` tag is only applicable to TiDB and will not be displayed on the [TiDB Cloud documentation](https://docs.pingcap.com/tidbcloud/) website.
-- `<CustomContent platform="tidb-cloud">` means that the content in this tag is only applicable to TiDB Cloud and will not be displayed on the [TiDB documentation](https://docs.pingcap.com/tidb/stable) website.
+- The content within the `<CustomContent platform="tidb-cloud">`tag is only applicable to TiDB Cloud and will not be displayed on the [TiDB documentation](https://docs.pingcap.com/tidb/stable) website.
-- Lines that are not wrapped by `<CustomContent>` tag are applicable to both TiDB and TiDB Cloud and will be displayed on both documentation websites.
+- The content that are not wrapped by `<CustomContent>` tag are applicable to both TiDB and TiDB Cloud and will be displayed on both documentation websites.

 ## Guideline for previewing EBNF diagrams

 [TiDB Docs at the PingCAP website](https://docs.pingcap.com/tidb/stable) provide a lot of SQL synopsis diagrams to help users understand the SQL syntax.
-For example, you can find the synopsis diagrams of `ALTER INDEX` statement [here](https://docs.pingcap.com/tidb/stable/sql-statement-alter-index#synopsis).
+For example, you can find the synopsis diagrams for the `ALTER INDEX` statement [here](https://docs.pingcap.com/tidb/stable/sql-statement-alter-index#synopsis).

 The source of these synopsis diagrams is written using [extended Backus–Naur form (EBNF)](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
 When preparing the EBNF code for a SQL statement, you can easily preview the EBNF diagram by copying the code to <https://kennytm.github.io/website-docs/dist/> and clicking **Render**.